 5. 404 Errors And Redirect Manager

-Every once in awhile your site may have a“404 – page not found” issue due to some broken links.
-A bonus to both WordPress SEO plugins is that they both have the capabilities to detect and fix broken links, and helps you easily fix and redirect links.
+Every once in a while, your site may have a“404 – page not found” issue due to some broken links.
+A bonus to both WordPress SEO plugins is that they both can detect and fix broken links and help you easily fix and redirect links.

 The Winner: Rank Math since it is included in their free version.

 Google Search Console integrations are becoming increasingly popular.
 As such, it's become an important consideration when selecting a WordPress SEO plugin.